menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

   :header: Item, Description

   "Add to favorites", "Adds the selected item to the favorites list.
 The corresponding Favorites filter in the sidebar shows all favorited items."
-  "Column configuration", "Specifies which columns are displayed in the grid."
+  "Column configuration", "Specifies which columns are displayed in the data grid."
   "Folder sidebar", "Filters the sidebar to show only created folders."
-  "Grid or tree toggle", "Toggles the grid between list and tree view."
+  "Grid or tree toggle", "Toggles the data grid between list and tree view."
-  "Inspector", "Displays various information about the item selected in the grid.
+  "Inspector", "Displays various information about the item selected in the data grid.
 Refer to :ref:`webapp-inspector`."
   "Quick command", "Allows you to quickly find and perform actions.
 Refer to :ref:`webapp-quick-command`."
-  "Quick filter", "Filters the results displayed in the list when you select an item in the sidebar.
+  "Quick filter", "Filters the results displayed in the data grid when you select an item in the sidebar.
 Refer to :ref:`quickfilter`."
-  "Refresh grid", "Refreshes the contents of the grid."
+  "Refresh grid", "Refreshes the contents of the data grid."
   "Services sidebar", "Filters the sidebar to show only services, e.g., DHCP services or DNS services."
-  "Sidebar", "Displays a list of possible filters to apply to the grid.
+  "Sidebar", "Displays a list of possible filters to apply to the data grid.
 Refer to :ref:`webapp-filtering` below."
   "Task bar", "Provides the main tasks on each page, e.g., Create, Open, Action."

 .. _webapp-filtering:

 Filtering with the sidebar
 --------------------------
-The leftmost sidebar acts as a selector on each page, which helps you to quickly find the zones or networks.
-You can select predefined filters or selectors.
+The leftmost sidebar provides a set of predefined filters on each page, which you can use to quickly find the zones or networks.

 The sidebar is open by default, but you can collapse it to an icon-only mode.
 If a list of clickable items is needed, the sidebar automatically unfolds.

-Selecting an item in the sidebar applies the filter for the main work grid.
+Selecting an item in the sidebar applies the filter for the data grid.
 You can narrow down results further using the quick filter.
 For more information, refer to :ref:`quickfilter`.

 .. tip::
    When you select a filter in the sidebar and then the :guilabel:`Create` action in the task bar, the object type will be automatically selected based on the active filter.